mattpolzin/OpenAPIKit/README.md

 ```

 ### Dereferencing & Resolving
+In addition to looking something up in the `Components` object, you can entirely derefererence many OpenAPIKit types.
+A dereferenced type has had all of its references looked up (and all of its properties' references, all the way down).

+You use a value's `dereferenced(in:)` method to fully dereference it.

-In addition to using the `Components` type's `dereference()` method to look up a `JSONReference`, you can opt to work on an entirely dereferenced OpenAPI document with the `OpenAPI.Document` `locallyDereferenced()` method.
+You can even dereference the whole document with the `OpenAPI.Document` `locallyDereferenced()` method.
 As the name implies, you can only derefence whole documents that are contained within one file (which is another way of saying that all references are "local").
 Specifically, all references must be located within the document's Components Object.

-Unlike what happens when you dereference an individual component using `Components` `dereference()` method, dereferencing a whole `OpenAPI.Document` will result in type-level changes that guarantee all references are removed. `OpenAPI.Document`'s `locallyDereferenced()` method returns a `DereferencedDocument` which exposes `DereferencedPathItem`s which have `DereferencedParameter`s and `DereferencedOperation`s and so on.
+Unlike what happens when you lookup an individual component using the `lookup()` method on `Components`, dereferencing a whole `OpenAPI.Document` will result in type-level changes that guarantee all references are removed. `OpenAPI.Document`'s `locallyDereferenced()` method returns a `DereferencedDocument` which exposes `DereferencedPathItem`s which have `DereferencedParameter`s and `DereferencedOperation`s and so on.

 Anywhere that a type would have had either a reference or a component, the dereferenced variety will simply have the component.
 For example, `PathItem` has an array of parameters, each of which is `Either<JSONReference<Parameter>, Parameter>` whereas a `DereferencedPathItem` has an array of `DereferencedParameter`s.
 The dereferenced variant of each type exposes all the same properties and you can get at the underlying `OpenAPI` type via an `underlying{TypeName}` property.
 This can make for a much more convenient way to traverse a document because you don't need to check for or look up references anywhere the OpenAPI Specification allows them.